Ri-Dearg/corona-tales/README.md

 - The preloader is also underneath toasts, so it won't block them.

 ### AJAX
-- AJAX forms are used throughout the site, as this is a basic modern expectation of users when browsing a site, otherwise there would be serious flow and UX issues.
+- AJAX forms are used throughout the site, as this is a basic modern expectation of users when browsing a site, otherwise, there would be serious flow and UX issues.
 - If logged in, an ajax like button will be present.
 - The Like button utilizes AJAX to encourage easy interaction.
-- On click the icon will send the form in the background to register a like in the database.
+- On click, the icon will send the form in the background to register a like in the database.
 - On success change and deliver a short recognition sound.
 - The button's default image is decided on whether the like is attached to your account in the database or not.